 Following this logic, our treatment should be aimed at reversing these conditions (which I will go over below)…

 Here I will go over the treatment that this particular patient needed, and then give some follow-up thoughts on why I did what I did.

 Please remember that this treatment is specific for THIS patient!

 Do not take any treatment recommendations and apply them to your health.
-Every patient needs to be treating differently because no two patients are alike.
+Every patient needs to be treated differently because no two patients are alike.

 How to use Functional Medicine for Optimal Treatment:

 Hormones and Medications:

 In her case, I replaced hormones that were identified as being suboptimal with her blood work: